-This pilot study will evaluate exposures and respiratory health outcomes in cannabis production workers by identifying the specific hazards associated with respiratory health concerns, and identifying appropriate industrial hygiene solutions to mitigate those hazards.
+This pilot research aimed to improve occupational health for cannabis production workers, by quantifying the specific hazards potentially associated with respiratory health concerns, and identifying appropriate industrial hygiene solutions to mitigate those hazards.
 Broadly, the pilot will build the research base of this emerging industry.

 Principal Investigator: Christopher Simpson, PhD, MSc